richtastic/ff/src/3DR/wiki/app.md

-- yaml error on reading after empty object / array
+x yaml error on reading after empty object / array
 	=> should detect indent is less or equal to current & end the array